 WeChat will pick up your contacts via mobile numbers in your phone, so this is the easiest way to get started.
 If any new contacts have WeChat they will automatically come up, allowing you to connect.

 Whilst in China, exchange of business cards is still a very important ritual as part of any introduction.
-However, details are increasingly being exchanged at meetings and event by scanning each others WeChat QR codes:
+However, details are increasingly being exchanged at meetings and events by scanning each others WeChat QR codes:

 - Be scanned – go to Me (bottom right), WeChat ID, My QR Code

 - Scan others – tap on the plus sign (top right) and go to Scan QR Code and hold over their QR code (see Be scanned).

 Not everyone has a photo or ID that is readily identifiable, so you can click on their profile to put your own comments under Set Remark and Tag.

 - To type a message – use the message box – hit enter to send